 What is the REAL ID Act?

-The REAL ID Act, passed by Congress in 2005, was a response to the 9/11 Commission’s recommendation for standardized identification.
-It requires U.S. citizens to present REAL ID-compliant IDs to board commercial flights within the country and access certain federal facilities.
+The REAL ID Act, passed by Congress in 2005, was a response to the 9/11 Commission’s recommendation to standardize identity documents for improved security.
+As of May 7, 2025, all travelers must present a REAL ID-compliant ID to board domestic flights or access certain federal facilities.

 How to Check if Your ID is REAL ID Compliant

-REAL ID-compliant documents will feature a star at the top of the card.
-All 50 states and U.S. territories offer these updated IDs, but many travelers still don’t have the required documents.
-To check if your current driver’s license or state-issued ID is compliant, visit your state’s driver licensing agency website.
+All U.S. states and territories now issue these IDs, but many residents still haven’t upgraded.
+To verify if your ID is compliant, visit your state’s DMV or driver licensing agency website.

 Alternatives to a REAL ID